 - possess a gun.

 Recall that reckless driving can be charged as a felony if it causes serious injury to another party.
-A defendant therefore will lose his gun rights if convicted of reckless driving with a serious injury.
+A defendant therefore will lose his gun rights if convicted of this offense and causing a serious injury.

 7. Are there related offenses?